andtoro/lampedusa-analysis/README.md

 ## Data

-Due to file size limitations, data files are not included in this repository.
+Due to privacy policies, data files are not included in this repository.
 The analysis uses:

 - **AERONET observations**: Aerosol optical properties from Lampedusa station
 - **FARM model outputs**: Air quality model simulations over Italy